cbenson85/GEM_Trading_System/System_State/CURRENT_CATCHUP_PROMPT.md

 ---

-## 🚨 CRITICAL REMINDER FOR AI - READ THIS FIRST
+## 🚨 CRITICAL REMINDERS FOR AI - READ THIS FIRST

-**FILE CATALOG MUST BE UPDATED FOR EVERY FILE CREATION - NO EXCEPTIONS!**
+### 1. FILE CATALOG MUST BE UPDATED FOR EVERY FILE CREATION - NO EXCEPTIONS!

 When AI creates ANY file:
 1. ✅ Create file with download link